Are you deciding between going to college in the US vs. the UK? All aspects of academic life in these two countries are compared in this article.

 One of the most significant linguistic differences between American and British postsecondary education is the term that each nation uses to identify it: Americans generally understand postsecondary schooling as “college,” while Brits understand it as “university.”

-There is more of an emphasis placed on the institutions in the US than there is in the UK, and this is first demonstrated in the college application process – students are required to apply directly to individual universities.
+The US places more emphasis on institutions than the UK, and this is first demonstrated in the college application process—students are required to apply directly to individual universities.
 Each US college will have its own fees and deadlines attached to this, while UK universities will have these fees and deadlines centralized in UCAS.

 American students will want to keep in mind that the undergraduate admissions office of a college will be responsible for admissions decisions, not faculty members of academic departments (as is the case in the UK).